Sign in →

 Clinical Reference

-1. Theel ES: The past, present and (possible) future of serologic testing for Lyme disease.
+1. Theel ES.
+The past, present and (possible) future of serologic testing for Lyme disease.
 J Clin Microbiol.
-2016; May;54(5):1191-1196. doi: 10.1128/JCM.03394-15
+2016;54(5):1191-1196. doi:10.1128/JCM.03394-15

-2. Dattwyler RJ: Lyme borreliosis: an overview of clinical manifestations.
+2. Dattwyler RJ.
+Lyme borreliosis: an overview of clinical manifestations.
 Lab Med.
 1990;21:290-292

-3. Schwan TG, Burgdorfer W, Rosa PA: Borrelia.
+3. Schwan TG, Burgdorfer W, Rosa PA.
+Borrelia.
 In: Murray PR, eds.
 Manual of Clinical Microbiology.
 7th ed.
 ASM Press; 1999:746-758

 4. Center for Disease Control and Prevention: Recommendation for test performance and interpretation from second national conference on serological diagnosis of Lyme disease.
 MMWR Morb Mortal Wkly Rep. 1996;45:481-484